PoghosyanAshot/algorithms-and-data-structures/data_structures/Array/JavaScript/README.md

-Of course!
-Here is a comprehensive README file for your DynamicArray implementation, formatted in Markdown for your GitHub repository.

 JavaScript Dynamic Array
 A custom implementation of a dynamic array (similar to C++'s std::vector or Java's ArrayList) in modern JavaScript.
 This class provides a resizable array data structure that automatically manages its own storage, along with a rich API for manipulation and iteration, including higher-order methods like map, filter, and reduce.